Pest control

 Description

-Rats live in close association with other animals and humans, and are usually nocturnal.
-The rat has very poor eyesight and is colour blind.
-However, the rat has an excellent sense of touch, taste, smell and hearing.
-Rats are good swimmers, climbers, jumpers and burrowers.
+Rats have poor eyesight and are colour blind, but they compensate with acute senses of touch, taste, smell and hearing.
+They are good swimmers, climbers, jumpers and burrowers.
 In favourable conditions, populations can grow rapidly.

 View our pest control charges